Library: Policy

 (4) New address information is submitted to the Licensing staff's supervisor, the supervisor of the receiving Licensing staff, and AFS Child Care Subsidy, at childcarecontracts@okdhs.org.
 The receiving Licensing staff enters the new address, Licensing staff, and supervisor information on the Licensing database.
 Critical information on non-compliant cases is shared with the receiving Licensing staff and supervisor.

 (5) Licensing staff notifies the statewide licensing coordinator of the address change.
-The statewide licensing coordinator or designee issues a new program license reflecting initial license date and a copy is provided to Licensing staff.
+The statewide licensing coordinator or designee issues a new program license reflecting initial license date and provides a new license to Licensing staff.

 (6) When a child care center, day camp, drop-in, out-of-school time, part-day program, program for sick children, or family child care home reports an address change, current program personnel do not acquire new employment dates or require a new background checks.

 13. Licensing staff notifies the statewide licensing coordinator of the name change.
-The statewide licensing coordinator or designee issues a new license reflecting initial license date to the program and a copy is provided to Licensing staff.
+The statewide licensing coordinator or designee issues a new license reflecting initial license date to the program and provides a new license to Licensing staff.

 (1) When the first year probationary educational goals identified are: